20 A / 60 A DC (low amps) current clamp

-Note: This technical note makes use of the PicoScope 4425 automotive scope from Pico Technology and should not be used as guidance for any other piece of test equipment, whether manufactured by Pico Technology or not.
+Note: This guided test makes use of the PicoScope 4425 automotive scope from Pico Technology and must not be used as guidance for any other piece of test equipment, whether manufactured by Pico Technology or not.
 Connecting any other equipment may result in damage to that equipment or to vehicle components.

-The Bosch part numbers covered in this technical note are:
+The Bosch part numbers covered by this guided test are:

 Note: The correct operation of the oxygen sensor depends on: